Security Primer – Ransomware

 - If not already being done, consider implementing an Intrusion Detection System (IDS) to detect command and control (C2) activity and other potentially malicious network activity, such as the MS-ISAC’s Albert system.

-- Review and consider the implementation of the CIS Controls, where appropriate, as a means of bolstering your organization’s security posture.
+- Review and consider implementation of the 20 CIS Controls, where appropriate, as a means of bolstering your organization’s security posture.

 The MS-ISAC is the focal point for cyber threat prevention, protection, response, and recovery for the nation’s state, local, tribal, and territorial (SLTT) governments.
-More information about this topic, as well as 24x7 cybersecurity assistance is available at 866-787-4722, SOC@cisecurity.org.
+For more information about this topic, please contact firstname.lastname@example.org.
+For 24x7 cybersecurity assistance, please contact 866-787-4722 or SOC@cisecurity.org.
 The MS-ISAC is interested in your comments - an anonymous feedback survey is available.